tr-sullivan/coronavirus-analysis/README.md

 Aside from MATLAB and the required toolbox, no other installation steps are necessary.
 Ensure all included code is on the MATLAB path.

 ## Section III.
 Demo
 A set of experimental data used in the manuscript is provided for demo purposes.
-These data can be downloaded at https://figshare.com/articles/dataset/SampleData/23154212 (DOI: 10.6084/m9.figshare.23154212).
+These data can be downloaded at doi.org/10.6084/m9.figshare.23154212.
 The structure of the included code and data is organized as follows:

 The main folder (Analysis Pipeline) includes 3 subfolders.
 - Sample data contains several subfolders, each of which contains 60 images acquired from RT-caPCR experimental runs as described in the manuscript.
 Images were taken every 30 seconds and are saved in the .raw format.